Josephine Li

 Learning Curve & More

-Today, I carry that multicultural, multidisciplinary background into the way I see the world, with curiosity, adaptability, and a deep appreciation for how small details shape the bigger picture.
+Today, I carry that multicultural, multidisciplinary background into how I approach UX and product design, with curiosity, adaptability, and a deep appreciation for how small details shape the bigger picture.
+It was never a sudden pivot.
+Just a slow accumulation until things clicked.
+I'm still learning, but now I know what I'm learning toward.

 Discover where I was in the last couple years